 (informative)

-The following is a list of quality elements test procedures from ISO 19129 that addresses imagery and gridded data.
+The following is a list of quality elements test procedures that addresses imagery.
+Quality elements for gridded and coverage data are described in S-100 Part 4c and S-97 Part C.

 Top-level classes of the quality-model